noampetrank/Ubuntu-Setup-Scripts/README.md

 6.2.2.
 Configure (bottom right) -> Create Desktop Entry
 6.3.
 Build BugaRpcSoLoader
 6.3.1.
 Go to File -> Open -> `~/device_communication/android/BugaRpcSoLoader`
 6.3.2.
 Wait for sync to finish.
 If Android Studio requests to install something, do it.
+If something fails without giving an action, do Sync Project like in 6.3.3
 6.3.3.
 Go to File -> Sync Project with Gradle Files.
 Make sure the process finishes without errors.
 6.3.4.
 Make sure you can compile the project in Android Studio - click on the green hammer.
 6.4.
 Build smart_ep_demo
 6.4.1.
 Go to File -> Open -> `~/mobileproduct/android_apps/smart_ep_demo`
 6.4.2.
 Wait for sync to finish.
 If Android Studio requests to install something, do it.
+If something fails without giving an action, do Sync Project like in 6.4.3
 6.4.3.
 Go to File -> Sync Project with Gradle Files.
 Make sure the process finishes without errors.
 6.4.4.
 Make sure you can compile the project in Android Studio - click on the green hammer.
 7. Make sure you can export a version `./make.py android -x some_directory` from `~/mobileproduct/` directory.